Outdoor Education (Backpacking/Hiking - Backcountry)

 • A working communication device (for example, satellite or cell phone, or satellite GPS messenger) suitable for the activities/locations must be available.
 This device must be maintained, waterproofed, protected and dedicated for emergency communications only.
 The phone number for the device, and phone numbers for emergency services and school contact people (for example, the principal) must be included with the phone.

-• At least one teacher, trip guide, instructor, or supervisor must have a minimum of one of the following current advanced wilderness first aid certifications:
+• At least one Teacher, Trip Guide, or Monitor must have a minimum of one of the following current advanced wilderness first aid certifications:

 • WMA Wilderness Advanced First Aid